-Shortcuts are a great way to get things done pretty quickly.
-And Windows has a truckload of them.
-From the most frequently used Ctrl+C and Ctrl+V to the less used Windows+V to access Windows clipboard history, these shortcuts cover various domains.
+Shortcuts are a great way to access apps and functions quickly.
+From the most frequently used Ctrl+C and Ctrl+V to the less used Windows+V to access clipboard history, these Windows keyboard shortcuts cover various domains.
 And it saves quite a lot of time and effort.
 The more you are onto these shortcuts, the more you realize the same.
-Unknown to many, you could even create custom shortcuts for many third-party Windows applications and software installed on your PC.
+Unknown to many, you could even create custom shortcuts for third-party Windows applications and software installed on your PC.

 For example, if you are a frequent user of Chrome, then rather than searching for its .exe file and double-clicking on it, you could directly use the assigned shortcut.
-Chrome will open in no time and you’ll be onto it in a flash.
-But that’s one of the many examples.
-You could create and assign custom shortcuts for numerous Windows Applications.
-Here are the steps to do so.
-On that note, here are some of the important Windows 10 keyboard shortcuts to check out.
+You can create and assign custom shortcuts for numerous Windows Applications.

 Create Custom Windows Applications Shortcuts